astropy/astropy/docs/nddata/index.rst

 + A ``read`` and ``write`` method to access ``astropy``'s unified file I/O interface.
-+ Simple arithmetics like addition, subtraction, division, and multiplication.
++ Simple arithmetic like addition, subtraction, division, and multiplication.
 + Slicing.

 Instances are created in the same way::